SHMF1385/youtube2dideo/README.md

 ### Options

-* --cehck: checks if the link is not broken (by sending a request to the server)
+* `--cehck` : checks if the link is not broken (by sending a request to the server)
-* --open-in-browser: opens the generated link in your default browser
+* `--open-in-browser` : opens the generated link in your default browser